 I was born and raised in Chicago, Illinois until I was ten years old.
 Though I spent the next sixteen years in four other states before returning home with my family in 1995, mine is definitely a case of “You can take the girl out of Chicago but you can’t take Chicago out of the girl.”
 I’ve got fierce pride for the Windy City.
 In fact, I bet I could write a book about it.
 Wait, I did.

 I currently live in the western suburbs of Chicago with my husband Jim and our beagle, Roxie.
 Our two sons, recent college graduate D and college freshman J, work and go to school in Wisconsin but come home every now and then for visits.
 I adore taking Zumba classes and spend lots and lots of time at my local Dailey Method studio.
 I work part-time for BlogHer as a Social Media Researcher, a job I love so much that it doesn’t even feel like a job.
-I am one of the partners of Social RevUp, a company which connects brands and bloggers, and I’m thrilled to be co-producing the “Listen To Your Mother” show, which came to Chicago for the very first time on May 6, 2012.
+I’m thrilled to be co-producing the “Listen To Your Mother” show, which came to Chicago for the very first time on May 6, 2012.
 Our third annual show will take place on Sunday May 4, 2014 at the Athenaeum Theatre in Chicago.
-I’m also excited to work on the LTYM National team as the New Cities Mentor; I’ll be coaching all of the 2014 directors and producers through the process of creating their shows in the last three seasons.
+I’m also excited to work on the LTYM National team as the New Cities Mentor and have been having a ball coaching all of the 2014 directors and producers through the process of creating their shows in the last three seasons.